VirgilSecurity/virgil-sdk-x/README.md

 ## Installation

 Virgil Core SDK is provided as a set of frameworks.
 These frameworks are distributed via Carthage and CocoaPods.
-Also in this guide, you'll find one more package called VirgilCrypto (Virgil Crypto Library) that is used by the SDK to perform cryptographic operations.
+In this guide you'll also find one more package - Virgil Crypto Library, that is used by the SDK to perform cryptographic operations.

 All frameworks are available for:
 - iOS 9.0+